jorgemanrubia/ib_ruby_proxy/README.md

 ### Testing

-You can run the spec suite:
+To run the spec suite:

 ```
 > rake